vestrel00/contacts-android/DEV_NOTES.md

 the Contacts Provider.

 Note that deleting a RawContacts row may not immediately (or at all) actually delete the RawContacts row.
-In this case, it is marked and is effectively invisible.
+In this case, it is marked as deleted and is effectively invisible.

+**Contacts & RawContacts may be deleted automatically in some cases!**

+When a RawContact does not have an associated Account, the RawContact row is automatically deleted when all of its Data rows are deleted.
+On the contrary, when a RawContact has an associated Account, the RawContact row remains when all of its Data rows are deleted.

+This will, in turn, also delete the Contact if there are no more RawContacts belonging to it.

 #### Multiple RawContacts Per Contact